cvlab-stonybrook/DewarpNet/README.md

 - We had used the Tesseract (v4.1.0) default configuration for evaluation with PyTesseract (v0.2.6).

 ### Models:
 - Pre-trained models are available [here](https://drive.google.com/file/d/1hJKCb4eF1AJih_dhZOJSF5VR-ZtRNaap/view?usp=sharing).
 These models are captured prior to  end-to-end training, thus won't give you the end-to-end results reported in Table 2 of the paper.
 Use the images provided above to get the exact numbers as Table 2.
+- Final models are avialable [here](https://drive.google.com/drive/folders/1yFiYBIkrY61IuRniiV4MLF3jyrNeVd2I?usp=sharing).
+These models can be used to unwarp DocUNet images and reproduce the results in the paper.

 ### Dataset:
 - The *doc3D dataset* can be downloaded using the scripts [here](https://github.com/cvlab-stonybrook/doc3D-dataset).